Have you or a loved one suffered harm as a result of taking Proton Pump Inhibitors such as Nexium, Prilosec and Prevacid?

 Nevada PPI Products Liability Case

 The Richard Harris Personal Injury Law Firm is handling PPI lawsuits for men and women who have experienced serious side effects from the use of PPIs.
-If you or a loved one have been diagnosed with issues such as bone fracture, kidney failure or dementia and believe it could be linked to use of PPIs, we want to evaluate your potential case.
+If you or a loved one have been diagnosed with issues such as bone fracture, kidney failure or dementia and believe it could be linked to use of PPIs or other drugs, we want to evaluate your potential case.
 Please call us for a no-cost consultation at (702) 444-4444, or complete our online Free Case Review Form.

 Call or TEXT us today at (702) 444-4444 if you know someone who has experienced negative side effects as a result of taking PPIs for acid reflux.